 - (1) Audit Fees consist of fees billed and expected to be billed for professional services rendered for the integrated audit of Kratos' consolidated annual financial statements and review of the interim consolidated financial statements included in quarterly reports, services related to compliance with the provisions of the Sarbanes-Oxley Act, Section 404, and services that are normally provided by Deloitte in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees billed and expected to be billed for professional services rendered by Deloitte that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported above as Audit Fees.
-The 2016 amount includes \$141,986 for professional fees rendered related to the filing of a Form S-3 related to our equity offering in November 2016.
+The 2018 amount includes \$15,274 related to services to review the Company's responses to an SEC comment letter.
 The 2017 amount includes \$197,414 related to the filing of Form S-3's related to our equity offerings in March and September 2017, \$19,932 related to a Form S-8 filing and \$99,718 related to our 7% Notes refinancing in November 2017. - (3) Tax Fees consist of fees billed and expected to be billed related to the review of our tax accruals and tax returns.
-Fiscal year 2017 fees increased as a result of additional services related to the enactment of the Tax Cuts and Jobs Act of 2017 and tax services related to merger and acquisition activity.
+Fiscal year 2018 fees increased as a result of additional services related to the enactment of the 2017 Tax Cut and Jobs Act and tax services related to our Saudi Arabia operations.